 These three sons [of Noah]were born at a time when apostasy and moral disintegration had engulfed the whole earth.
 Violence, murder, war, theft, rapine, fraud and graft characterized civilization everywhere.
 According to the Lord, this society of mankind during the dispensation of Noah was worse than anything before or since -- worse than Babylon where they offered human sacrifices, worse than Greece where they subjected young children to degenerate orgies, worse than Sodom, worse than Gomorrah.
 In fact, the Lord declared, 'Among all the workmanship of mine hands there has not been so great wickedness' as that which prevailed in this age of which we are speaking.
 It was a day when 'the power of Satan was upon all the face of the earth.'
 So successful was Satan that the scripture says the earth seemed veiled with a terrible chain of darkness and Lucifer 'looked up and laughed, and his angels rejoiced.'
 (The First Two thousand Years, p.200)

-One can't help but ask, what is worse than human sacrifice, than abortion, than sodomy, than child abuse?
+One can't help but ask, what is worse than human sacrifice, than abortion, than child abuse?
 And we must conclude that if the family is destroyed, then the final line of protection against these other evils and any means of recovering from these other evils is gone.
 Aside from the complete annihilation of mankind, the worldwide destruction of the family unit must be greatest evils ever to befall mankind.
 Surely, this was one of the reasons for the Great Flood.

 Could such a tragedy ever happen again in our world?
 The Lord says it will happen one more time.
 When speaking to His disciples concerning the last days, Jesus said, "And as it was in the days of Noe [Noah], so shall it be also in the days of the Son of man.
 (Luke 17:26)